 Bringing together a variety of stakeholders around a common vision and motivation for a unified SHP system is critical to successful integration.
-To do so requires navigating a landscape of actors with their own priorities and agenda and existing programs that may resist integration into a single, comprehensive universal social protection (USP) system (BMZ 2019).
-In Vietnam, political leadership behind universal health care was inspired, among various factors, by the desire to prevent social unrest (The Economist n.d.).
+To do so requires navigating a landscape of actors with their own priorities and agenda and existing programmes that may resist integration into a single, comprehensive universal social protection (USP) system (BMZ 2019).
+In Vietnam, political leadership behind universal health care was inspired, among various factors, by the desire to prevent social unrest (The Economist 2014).
 Political support was leveraged to develop and enforce related laws and regulations and guarantee adequate funding for the SHP system in Vietnam (ILO 2019b).
 In Costa Rica, the President played an important leadership role in moving towards an integrated SHP system for universal health coverage (UHC) and managed to bring together the MOH and the agency responsible for health insurance (Vargas and Muiser 2013).

 The political economy of health reform is highly complex and may generate diverging views between stakeholders.
-Therefore, social dialogue with government institutions, employers, workers, civil

-Box 1.
-The example of Costa Rica
+Therefore, social dialogue with government institutions, employers, workers, civil society, academics, and UN agencies and others, is fundamental to generate a broad political consensus for SHP reforms (Ortiz et al. 2019).
+Boxes 1 to 5 provide information on the integration of social health protection systems in Costa Rica, Lao PDR, Rwanda, Indonesia and Viet Nam.